 Pharmaceutical processors and cannabis dispensing facilities are required to designate a PIC to manage its operation, and to have a supervising pharmacist on duty during its hours of operation.
 The PIC of a pharmaceutical processor may authorize certain employees' access to secured areas designated for cultivation even when the pharmacist is not on the premises.
 Numerous tasks involving the handling of CBD oil or THC-A oil must be performed by a pharmacist or a pharmacy technician acting under a pharmacist's supervision.
 Those tasks include, for example, labeling oils, removing oils from inventory, measuring oils for dispensing, and selling oils.
-Pharmacists and pharmacy technicians must have current licenses, and the ratio of pharmacists to pharmacy technician of cannabis plants and the extraction of oils.
+Pharmacists and pharmacy technicians must have current licenses, and the ratio of pharmacists to pharmacy technicians cannot exceed 4-to-1.
+The Virginia Board has also imposed certain educational requirements for the cultivation of cannabis plants and the extraction of oils.
 And, the Virginia Board requires significant employee training, both upon initial employment and continuously thereafter.